Skip to content

 Frequently Asked Questions

-We scope the minimum feature set needed to validate your idea with real users.
+The minimum feature set needed to validate your idea with real users.
 This typically includes auth, core workflows, a database, deployment, and basic analytics.
-No feature bloat.
-Just what you need to learn.
+The scope stays limited to the features that prove the idea.

 Absolutely.
-We build MVPs with production-grade architecture from day one: TypeScript, proper database schema, CI/CD, and monitoring.
+Every MVP is built with production-grade architecture from day one: TypeScript, proper database schema, CI/CD, and monitoring.
 The codebase is designed to grow, not to be thrown away.

-We help scope features and prioritize what to build first based on your goals.
-While we're primarily a development team, we bring product thinking to every engagement.
+You get help scoping features and prioritizing what to build first based on your goals.
+The core service is development, but product thinking is part of every engagement.

-We ask one question: does this feature help you learn something about your users?
-If the answer is no, it goes on the post-launch list.
-The goal of an MVP is to generate data, not to impress with feature count.
+One question decides it: does this feature help you learn something about your users?
+Features that do not answer that question go on the post-launch list.
+The goal of an MVP is useful data from real users.
 Most founders are surprised by how little you need to start learning.